 What about Deities?

-That being said, we are aware that humans are symbolic creatures, and so we often call upon specific gods and goddesses to represent the things to which we are trying to relate.
-Based on our western European heritage, our gods, goddesses and traditions tend to be Celtic, Norse, Greek or Roman, although we will often use older and more basic images such as the Horned God, the Great Mother, and the five elements of Earth, Air, Fire, Water and Spirit.
+That being said, we are aware that humans are symbolic creatures, and though this may seem to contradict the previous statement, we often call upon specific gods and goddesses to represent the things to which we are trying to relate.
+Based on our western European heritage, our gods, goddesses and traditions tend to be Celtic, though of course much of it has had to be reconstructed since we know comparatively little about western European spirituality.
+More often, we use older and more basic images such as the Horned God, the Great Mother, and the five elements of Earth, Air, Fire, Water and Spirit.

 Return to Top

 The Circle and the Spiral

 Many cultures have seen the circle or spiral as a representation of the sacred.
 The Celts -- whose ancestors represent the great majority of our congregation -- were no different in this respect, and so we too use these symbols in our spiritual practices.

 See The Great Circle to learn more...